One of the biggest topics in positive psychology is character strengths.

-A family tree of strengths worksheet can be found in the Positive Psychology Toolkit, and it requires you to take the VIA inventory of strengths beforehand.
-It is a great way to get everyone in the family involved in the discussion of the strengths.
+This worksheet can be found in the Positive Psychology Toolkit©, but it is explained in full below.
+The worksheet requires that you take the VIA inventory of strengths beforehand.
+(See further down) It is a great way to get everyone in the family involved in the discussion of the strengths.

 Once you have your strengths, draw a family tree on a piece of paper.
 Use circles for females and squares for males, and have each family member choose a unique color for themselves.
 Under each person’s name in the family tree, list his or her top three strengths.